top of page

 If you want to visit France because of Paris, that's great, but there are other beautiful cities and places in France that you can visit.
 France doesn't begin or end in Paris, so it is important to explore the rest of France to understand the culture and its history more.

-2. Visit During the Off-Season
+2. Visit During The Off-Season

 I always recommend visiting countries during their off-season because it is less crowded, it is also cheaper, and you get to enjoy the country to the fullest without the huge crowd.
 So, be aware that July and August are the busiest months, so try to avoid them, you can visit in June or September where the weather is still nice but it is not that crowded.